KaiXOF/Substance-Enfusion-Texture-Map-Graphs/README.md

 ###### DirectX Normal, Metallic/Height and AO to NMO/NHO Map
 ![DirectX Normal, Metallic/Height & AO to NMO/NHO](/Examples/NMO_NHO_DirectX.png)
 You can use this to merge your DirectX Normal, Metallic/Height and AO Maps into a single NMO/NHO Map which are used in Enfusion.
-Use a Metallic Map for NMO or a Height Map for NHO
+<br> Use a Metallic Map for NMO or a Height Map for NHO.

 ###### OpenGL Normal, Metallic/Height and AO to NMO/NHO Map
 ![OpenGL Normal, Metallic/Height & AO to NMO/NHO](/Examples/NMO_NHO_OpenGL.png)
-You can use this to merge your OpenGL Normal, Metallic and AO Maps into a single NMO/NHO Map which are used in Enfusion.
+You can use this to merge your OpenGL Normal, Metallic/Height and AO Maps into a single NMO/NHO Map which are used in Enfusion.
-Use a Metallic Map for NMO or a Height Map for NHO This directly converts your OpenGL Normal Map into DirectX in the process if you are not feeling inclined to use the converter above before merging.
+<br> Use a Metallic Map for NMO or a Height Map for NHO.

+This directly converts your OpenGL Normal Map into DirectX in the process if you are not feeling inclined to use the converter above before merging.
-If you already have DirectX Normal Maps you can ignore this completely. :)
+If you already have DirectX Normal Maps you can ignore this completely.
+C: